 We can see that 28 is the first triangle number to have over five divisors.

 What is the value of the first triangle number to have over five hundred divisors?

-While investigating a solution, I quickly realized that factoring large triangle numbers was going to take way too long.
-The problem’s choice for triangle numbers had to be significant and there must be some property that would lend itself to a fast calculation of the number of divisors.
+While investigating a solution, I quickly discovered that factoring large triangle numbers was taking way too long.
+The problem’s choice for triangle numbers must be significant and we will have to find some property that would lend itself to a fast calculation for the number of divisors.

-In fact, knowing that the two consecutive factors of the triangle formula, n and n+1, are inherently co-prime was key to a fast solution.
-Consider: If q>1 divides n then dividing n+1 by q leaves a remainder of 1, so q does not divide n+1 making n and n+1 co-prime.
+In fact, knowing that the two consecutive factors in the triangle formula, n and n+1, are inherently co-prime was key to a fast solution.
+Consider: When q is greater than one and divides n then dividing n+1 by q leaves a remainder of 1.
+Therefore, n and n+1 are co-prime.

-Now, if the two factors are coprime, we can find the divisors for the triangle number by multiplying the divisors for each of the factors—a much easier and faster task.
-Here is how the two factors were separated:
+Now, if the two factors are coprime, we can find the number of divisors for the triangle number by multiplying the number of divisors for each of the factors—a much easier and faster task.
+Here's how we separate the two factors: